5 Steps To Start Your Nonprofit’s Community Relations Efforts

 "Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results." - Andrew Carnegie

-As you begin to form this team, ask yourself these questions:
+As you form the team, ask yourself:

 3. Recruit Members